Notable Hat Manufacturers

 John Oldham’s son, John Albert Oldham, became a partner in Oldham & Fogg in 1906 and following John Oldham’s death in 1912, Eric Oldham joined his older brother as a partner in Oldham & Fogg.

-It is not known when Oldham & Fogg ceased hat manufacture but it is on the 1945 list of felt hat manufacturers.
+It is not known when Oldham & Fogg ceased hat manufacture but it is on the 1945 list of British felt hat manufacturers.
 At some point, the occupier of the works was Northide Ltd, an industrial protective clothing manufacturer, and the works became known as Impervia House.
 In c.1978 George St and the works were demolished to make way for the construction of the M67 bypass.

 Left: Brookside Hat Works, George St, Hyde, 1960s.